WDI-Oryx/wdi-oryx-homework/_Homework_Tasks/week_01/day_01/Simpsons_LAB/README.md

 ## Background - Watch the Intro!
 [Simpsons Intro](https://www.youtube.com/watch?v=XNzoJqzA6zM).

-## Part 1 - Set Up our Directories for this class!
+## Setup - Create Directory for Lab:
-1. Open your terminal, in the root directory create a directory called `code`.
-This is where you can put all your code for any projects, in and out of this class.
-2. In the `code` directory create another directory called `wdi`, this will be where we put all content for this class.
-3. In the `WDI` directory create 4 more directories called `labs`, `lessons`, `projects`, `misc`.
-Your file structure is complete!
-We'll continue to use these directories to stay organized throughout the class.
-Now that we're ready, let's create a directory for this lab:
-4. Navigate to the path `~/code/wdi/labs` and create a new directory called `simpsons` where we will do all of the following work:
+Navigate to the path `~/code/wdi/` and create a new directory called `simpsons` where we will do all of the following work:

-## Part 2 - Simpsons Activity
+## Simpsons Activity
 The more practice you have working in the terminal manipulating files and directories the better!

 #### Creating the scene